Pedro Passos Coelho: Prime minister of Portugal

 On 5 June 2011, following the 2011 Portuguese legislative election, Passos Coelho was elected Prime Minister of Portugal.
-He achieved a historical win for his political party PSD, defeating José Sócrates from the Partido Socialista (PS).
-Through a coalition with CDS-PP, Passos Coelho and PSD were in position to form a right-wing majority in the Portuguese Parliament.
-Immediately after the election, he started conversations with Christian-Democratic President Paulo Portas to form the coalition.
+He achieved a historical win for his political party PSD, defeating José Sócrates from the Socialist Party (PS).
+Through a coalition with CDS-PP, Passos Coelho and PSD were in a position to form a right-wing majority in the Portuguese Parliament.
+Immediately after the election, he started conversations with Christian Democratic President Paulo Portas to form the coalition.

 Overview

-Passos Coelho's political program was considered by the Portuguese left (Partido Socialista (PS) and its communist political allies), which had governed the country during most of the time until the financial collapse of 2010, as strictly aligned with economic liberalism and included a firm intention to accomplish the European Union/IMF-led rescue plan for Portugal's sovereign debt crisis.
-The rescue plan included widespread tax increases and reforms aimed at better efficiency and rationalized resource allocation in the public sector, to reduce the number of unnecessary civil servants and chronic public sector's overcapacity.
-They also included the privatization of at least one channel of the public radio and television RTP network, the Caixa Geral de Depósitos' insurance operations (including Fidelidade), and some parts of the National Service of Health.
+Passos Coelho's political program was considered by the Portuguese left (Socialist Party (PS) and its communist political allies), which had governed the country during most of the time until the financial collapse of 2010, as strictly aligned with economic liberalism, and included a firm intention to accomplish the European Union/IMF-led rescue plan for Portugal's sovereign debt crisis.
+The rescue plan included widespread tax increases and reforms aimed at better efficiency and rationalised resource allocation in the public sector, to reduce the number of unnecessary civil servants and chronic public sector's overcapacity.
+It also included the privatization of at least one channel of the public radio and television RTP network, the Caixa Geral de Depósitos' insurance operations (including Fidelidade), and some parts of the National Service of Health.

 His coalition partner Paulo Portas of CDS-PP, publicly expressed his disapproval of some of Passos Coelho's proposals.
 Passos Coelho entered office as a moderate social conservative, with a mixed record on abortion (he voted no in the 1998 referendum and yes in the following in 2007), while opposing euthanasia and same-sex marriage, supporting same-sex civil unions instead.
 It was not certain if he would try to overrule the previous José Sócrates-led Socialist government laws that allowed abortion until 10 weeks and same-sex marriage in Portugal.
-During the campaign, he admitted the re-evaluation of the current abortion law approved in 2007, after a referendum, that allowed it under any circumstance until 10 weeks of pregnancy.
-The law was deemed unconstitutional by 6 of the 13 judge members of the Portuguese Constitutional Court.
-Other creations of the previous cabinets led by former Prime Minister José Sócrates were criticized by Passos Coelho, including the state-sponsored Novas Oportunidades educational qualification program for unschooled adults, which was dubbed a fraud due to alleged low standards of intellectual rigor and academic integrity.
-Pedro Passos Coelho and his government cabinet launched the foundations of the Banco Português de Fomento Group and established Portugal's state-owned venture capital and private equity investing arm Portugal Ventures.
+During his campaign, he admitted the re-evaluation of the current abortion law approved in 2007, after a referendum, that allowed it under any circumstance until 10 weeks of pregnancy.
+The law was deemed unconstitutional by 6 of the 13 judges of the Portuguese Constitutional Court.

+Other creations of the previous cabinets led by former Prime Minister José Sócrates were criticised by Passos Coelho, including the state-sponsored Novas Oportunidades educational qualification program for unschooled adults, which was dubbed a fraud due to alleged low standards of intellectual rigour and academic integrity.
+Pedro Passos Coelho and his government cabinet launched the foundations of the Banco Português de Fomento group and established Portugal's state-owned venture capital and private equity investing arm Portugal Ventures.